Women may mount stronger Covid-19 immune response

 Firstly, the sample size was relatively small, with 98 patients in total.

-The average age of the patients was also high, at around sixty years.
+The average age of the patients was also high, at around 60 years.

 "Importantly, although the average response may differ between men and women, the range of most of the measurements in men and women overlap significantly, meaning that many women have responses that are indistinguishable from those of many men," she added.